CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 ```

 This code downloads a publicly available version of the dataset, and then stores that dataset in a Fabric lakehouse:

- Important

-[Add a lakehouse](https://aka.ms/fabric/addlakehouse) to the notebook before you run it.
-Failure to do so will result in an error.

 PythonCopy